fedora-modularity/libmodulemd/README.md

 streams, default data and translations).
 The documentation will use two repositories, called "fedora" and "updates" for demonstrative purposes.
-It will assume that the content of the YAML module metadata from those two repositories have been loaded into string variables "fedora_yaml" and "updates_yaml", respectively.
+It will assume that the content of the YAML module metadata from those two repositories have been loaded into string variables `"fedora_yaml"` and `"updates_yaml"`, respectively.

 First step is to load the metadata from these two repositories into ModulemdModuleIndex objects.
 This is done as follows: